hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 |  | Code Generation: Codex (used in GitHub Copilot), AlphaCode (from DeepMind)  |

 ## week 1 Key take aways (separation line, regression line, line of best fit, and perceptron)

+separation line
+* A boundary (line, curve, or plane) that divides data into categories
+* Used in classification problems (i.e., discriminative AI)
+* Can be used in perceptrons (for simple cases)

+Regression line (aka line of best fit)
+* A line that predicts a continuous value based on input data
+* Used in regression problems (not classification)
+* Used in any model where the output is numeric